loppjp/blocktrain/README.md

 The stakeholder has indicated that there is a preference toward the "2nd/non-Matlab" dataset.
 As such, initial exploration will focus on this dataset.
 This dataset contains 13502 png files.
 The data is distributed into 18 folders.
 Each folder there is a single json file, presumably the labels.
 Each folder contains a varied number of images with a minimum of 487 to a maximum of 1630.

 1.1.2 Bounding box analysis

+1.1.2.1 Existance Distribution

+1.1.2.1 Bounding box 4 parameter tuple

+1.1.2.2 Bounding box aspect ratio analysis

+1.1.2.3 Locality distribution

+How are the the bounding box center positions distributed amongst the training data?
+This analysis is especially useful for CV models that lack spatial invariance, potentially including transformer vision models.
+Fully convolutional models should be less affected.
+There may also be knock on effects in data augmentation

+1.1.3 Image size

 1. ### Analysis of Test Dataset

+1.1.
+Dataset Size

+The .png file dataset is small enough to fit into RAM (~1.3 GB) on the this workstation (has 64 GB RAM).
+Although we cannot assume this will be the case going forward, it is a simplifying assumption that will help move to a training pipeline in the near term.

 1. ### Analysis of prototype sensor model